rodburns/exc-sycl-training/README.md

 ![SYCL Academy](sycl_academy.png "SYCL Academy")

-This repository contains materials based on the SYCL Academy project.
+This repository contains materials based on the [SYCL Academy project][sycl-academy].
 The materials are provided using the "Creative Commons Attribution Share Alike 4.0 International" license.